 ICRI’s mentoring program, Bridge to Prosperity, was built through research and pilot testing to provide the most effective support to our participants.
 In addition to normal school and social pressures, refugee and immigrant students have the additional barriers of navigating American culture for themselves and their families which can cause isolation and increased stress.
 Through 1:1 coaching with trained Americorps State and National volunteers, Bridge to Prosperity aims to increase self-esteem and build positive support systems.
 These relationships lead to reduced absenteeism and helps prevent youth from having contact with the juvenile justice system.

-For questions about mentoring, contact Lacey Adams, Youth Program Coordinator.
+For questions about mentoring, contact Patrick Kabula, Youth Program Coordinator.

 STEM After-school Programming